Qatar Tourism has revealed its top 10 tips for those seeking an authentic Middle Eastern experience in Qatar.

 The welcoming and friendly spirit of locals is embedded deep within the country’s culture.
 It can be found not only in the tourism sector but across all aspects of everyday life – from food and drink to social life, culture, religion, and beyond.

-Qatar National Tourism Council Secretary-General and Qatar Airways Group Chief Executive, His Excellency Mr. Akbar Al Baker, said: “Here in Qatar, we take pride in our cultural heritage and look forward to every opportunity to share it with our international guests.
+Qatar Tourism Secretary-General and Qatar Airways Group Chief Executive, His Excellency Mr. Akbar Al Baker, said: “Here in Qatar, we take pride in our cultural heritage and look forward to every opportunity to share it with our international guests.

 “As part of the Qatar National Vision 2030, which aims to bring prosperity to our nation, we’ve worked hard to ensure all visitors enjoy the highest standards of hospitality and service during their stay.
 We are continually strengthening our tourism offer as we welcome visitors to our country in 2021 and beyond.”

 The below guide comes just in time for those looking ahead to where they hope to travel in 2021.

 Sharing coffee is an important part of Qatari social life and the traditions around serving it are a testament to Qatar’s famed hospitality.
 Coffee is always served from a traditional coffee pot known as a ‘dallah’ and poured in the ‘finjaan’ (a delicate cup).
 Locals always hold their cup in the right hand and avoid filling the drink right to the top.
 Coffee drinking is so embedded in Qatari culture that it is considered impolite to refuse a cup!